The Barefoot Contessa: Production

-In April 1953, The New York Times reported Joseph L. Mankiewicz was negotiating a termination to his three-picture contract with Metro-Goldwyn-Mayer (MGM) in "exchange for permission to proceed with the formation of Figaro, Inc., the independent company that he is organizing in New York".
-One month later, a settlement had been reached that Mankiewicz would direct one more film with MGM.
-Meanwhile, his independent company Figaro, Inc. had signed a two-picture deal with United Artists.
-His first project was reported to be The Barefoot Contessa, which he had initially written to be a novel.
+In April 1953, The New York Times reported Joseph L. Mankiewicz was negotiating a termination to his three-picture contract with Metro-Goldwyn-Mayer (MGM) in exchange for permission to form Figaro, Inc., an independent production company.
+One month later, a settlement was reached that Mankiewicz would direct one more film with MGM.
+Meanwhile, his independent company Figaro, Inc. had signed a two-picture deal with United Artists (UA).
+His first project was reported to be The Barefoot Contessa, which Mankiewicz had initially written to be a novel.

 The inspiration for the central character of Maria Vargas has been disputed.
 According to Turner Classic Movies (TCM), Mankiewicz took inspiration from Rita Hayworth, who had been married to Prince Aly Khan.
-Ava Gardner's biographer Lee Server stated she was inspired by several Hollywood actresses, including Rita Hayworth, Linda Darnell, and Anne Chevalier.
-Mankiewicz initially considered casting an unknown actress, and then considered lesser-known actresses such as Rossana Podestà and Joan Collins.
+Ava Gardner's biographer Lee Server stated Vargas was inspired by several Hollywood actresses, including Rita Hayworth, Linda Darnell, and Anne Chevalier.
+Mankiewicz initially sought an unknown actress, and then considered lesser-known actresses such as Rossana Podestà and Joan Collins.
 Eventually, Mankiewicz, along with United Artists studio executives Arthur B. Krim and Robert Benjamin, decided on casting Ava Gardner.
 Since Gardner was under contract with MGM, a loan arrangement was reached with a payment of $200,000 plus 10 percent of the box office returns.
-On the other hand, her co-star Humphrey Bogart received top billing but was salaried at less than half of the cost.
+On the other hand, her co-star Humphrey Bogart received top billing but accepted less than half of Gardner's compensation.